kevin218/Eureka/docs/source/ecf.rst

 ctr_cutout_size
 '''''''''''''''
 Only used for photometry analyses.
-Amount of pixels all around the guessed centroid location which should be used for the more precise second centroid determination after the coarse centroid calculation.
+For the 'fgc' method this parameter is the amount of pixels all around the guessed centroid location which should be used for the more precise second centroid determination after the coarse centroid calculation.
 E.g., if ctr_cutout_size = 10 and the centroid (as determined after coarse step) is at (200, 200) then the cutout will have its corners at (190,190), (210,210), (190,210) and (210,190).
 The cutout therefore has the dimensions 21 x 21 with the centroid pixel (determined in the coarse centroiding step) in the middle of the cutout image.
+For the 'mgmc' method it is the same however the value must be odd E.g. ctr_cutout_size = 11.

 oneoverf_corr
 '''''''''''''